namshi/roger/README.md

     branch:   master # default branch, optional
     from:     https://github.com/namshi/docker-node-nginx-pagespeed # source URL, for now only public git repos work
     registry: 127.0.0.1:5001 # registry to push to, for now only private unauthenticated registries work
+    after_build: # a list of command that will be run on the container from the current build
+      - ls -la
+      - sleep 1
   redis: # another project, etc etc
     branch:   master
     from:     https://github.com/dockerfile/redis